anisha0612/electric-vehicle-impact/README.md

 # Electric Vehicle Impact

-This is a simple project which determines the electricity consumption by EV and it's impact on electric bill.
+This is a simple project which determines the electricity consumption by EV and it impacts on the electric bill.

 It takes the following input from the consumer: